 Pretty, right?
 It took so little time that now I have this weird compulsion to make a bunch of these cube cuties.
 Anyone need a table?

 How to Make a DIY Nautical Accent Table:

 To drill the holes for the rope, first we plotted out the spacing – enter another wonky drawing:

 Then we worked our way around the table, laying the table on its side, with a piece of scrap wood underneath.
 All of the holes are drilled in equal distance, except for the first and last (for the rope to double back and be tied).
 We used a 1/2″ drill bit for our rope.

 Next we figured out where the marbles would be placed.
-Inspired by the rivets on this nautical mirror available on 1st dibs, I spaced the marbles around the perimeter of the table top, holding them down with tape while I fiddled with the arrangement until I was happy.
+Inspired by the rivets on this nautical mirror available on 1st dibs, I spaced the marbles around the perimeter of the table top of my DIY nautical accent table, holding them down with tape while I fiddled with the arrangement until I was happy.